WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 An example of a Publisher and Subscriber residing in the same file will be provided in the next section.

 ## Setting up a Publisher and Subscriber
-Within this directory, you will find two files called Demo(.cpp or .py).
+Within the directory /workspaces/WRoverPlayground/src/topic_training/src, you will find two files called Demo(.cpp or .py).
 These files will show a basic class containing both a Publisher and Subscriber.
 There will be comments throughout the files that explain the purpose of specific sections of the code.

 Note that there are a few sections of code that are marked as "Optional."
 You do not need to include everything in the examples when creating your own code.
 They are simply showing one way of setting up a Publisher and Subscriber in the same file.